Learn how to make the BEST Roasted Garlic Hummus. This recipe is so easy and delicious … the perfect healthy snack for garlic lovers!

 - Pulse one fresh garlic clove in a food processor until minced.

 - Add chickpeas, tahini, lemon juice, roasted garlic, and salt (to taste) to food processor.
-Blend until smooth.
+Blend for at least 3 minutes, or until totally smooth.
+Add a little cold water, as needed, to make blending easier or to reach desired consistency.

-- Adjust seasoning to taste with more salt and / or lemon juice, if needed.
+- Taste, then adjust seasoning to taste with more salt and / or lemon juice, if needed.

 - Serve hummus with veggies and pita chips for dipping.
 Enjoy!